 The Norwegian radiator

-ALTERNATIVE NAME: The radiator.
-The water chase.
+ALTERNATE NAMES: The radiator or the water chase

-EXECUTION: During the underwater phase of the stroke, the forearm is pulled in a slalom-like pattern 6-8 times while the passive arm is stretched forward.
-The elbow of the active arm may just about break the water surface.
+EXECUTION: During the underwater phase of the stroke, the forearm is pulled in a slalom-like pattern six to eight times while the passive arm is stretched forward.
+The elbow of the active arm may just break the water surface.

-OBJECTIVE: A good opportunity for working on “the long ship” plus a good opportunity for working on joint angles in the pull.
+OBJECTIVE: A good opportunity for working on both “the long ship” plus working on joint angles in the pull.

-Background: It’s been popular trying to find standing water.
-This is an exercise that develops your ability to feel the difference between the surfaces of different pools in your freestyle pull.
+Background: This is an exercise that develops your ability to feel the difference between the surfaces of different pools in your freestyle pull.
+It’s been a challenge to find standing water.

 EXERCISE LEVEL: